plugcommunity/documentation/api/endpoints/store_purchase_username.md

 # store/purchase/username Endpoint

-The store/purchase/username endpoint enables you to buy items from the store.
+The store/purchase/username endpoint enables you to change your username.

 ### Endpoint